Dynamics of memory B cells and plasmablasts in healthy individuals

 \subsection{Distinct noise profiles of single-cell versus bulk repertoire sequencing}

+The first step of the inference scheme is to learn a model to quantify experimental and sampling noise ($P_{\rm noise}$ in Fig. \ref{fig:scheme}).
 The noise model comes in three versions of increasing complexity and generality (see Methods): the Poisson Model (zero parameters), a Negative Binomial Model with a linear relation between variance and mean (1 parameter), and a Negative Binomial Model with a power-law dependence of variance and mean (2 parameters).
 In addition, all 3 models assume that the distribution of clone frequencies $f$ follows a power law, parametrized by 2 additional parameters: its exponent $\alpha$ and the minimal clone frequency $f_{\rm min}$.
 The form of the clone size distribution is not strictly part of the noise model and is not expected to impact its inference, but it is necessary as a prior for the fitting procedure.
 We chose its form according to empirical observations.